saadkhan29/project-4/README.md

 ## Overview:

 For your 4th project, you'll have the choice of building a **MERN** stack app or a **Rails + React** app.
 Use your imagination!
 You get to create whatever you want for this app.
-You can even use **React Native** for your project.

 Though, you'll need to run your user stories, wireframes, and database design by your instructors to get their feedback and approval before you begin coding!
 Remember